Litter box: Self-cleaning litter boxes

 Self-cleaning litter boxes employ technology that automates the litter box emptying procedure.
 Some models have electric combing mechanisms that automatically scoop the clumps out of the litter box into a sealed, disposable-bag-lined container after the animal has used it.
 These models use a pressure pad or an infrared light to determine when the cat has left the box and will comb the box after a pre-determined amount of time has passed to avoid disturbing the cat.
+Self-cleaning litter boxes employ technology that automates the litter box emptying procedure.
+Automatic litter boxes are designed to handle the mess for you, offering convenience and cleanliness and making life much easier for cat owners.

 Other designs take this one step further by connecting directly to a home's plumbing (faucet connection and drain) so they can wash, rinse and dry the permanent litter pellets automatically.

 Simpler designs exist as well; for example, some require the owner to manually shake the clumps into an easy-to-remove tray.
 Another variant has an enclosed sphere which rotates as it sifts out the clumps and deposits them in a drawer below the sphere.
 A new method involves incorporating sifting functionality within a sifting litter liner.
 Some automated litter boxes incorporate the use of a two-belt system.
 The top belt has litter ready to use while the lower belt has a batch of litter ready "on hold" for when the cleaning process takes place.
 As the litter on the bottom belt is moved up to the top, is it evenly distributed across the width of the top belt.

 Disposable litter boxes

-This newer design has increased in popularity with cat owners for their convenience, odor control and travel ability.
-These litter boxes are disposable and as such do not require going through any of the pain of cleanings or litter refills.
-Some disposable litter boxes may come with an included bag of litter or owners can choose to fill them with their own.
-They are also marketed for use inside of pet crates or carriers to eliminate accidents, and may also help control odors if they are thrown away and changed routinely.
-Once the product has been used to completion, owners can simply dispose of both the litter box and its contents.
+Disposable litter boxes are designed to free cat carers from inconveniences of dealing with animal waste besides just throwing the entire box away.
+Some may come with an included bag of litter.
+They are also marketed for use inside of pet crates or carriers to eliminate accidents.

 Litter box furniture and cabinets

-For cat owners who want to hide their litter pan in plain sight, many are moving towards litter box furniture.
-Cabinets designed to open and fit litter pans inside.
+To hide a litter pan in plain sight, litter box furniture is designed to open and fit litter pans inside.
 Cats can access through a front, side, or top entrance.
 These cabinets are constructed of wood or wood composite and offered in different colors and styles, from traditional to contemporary.
 Features can include storage drawers, odor filters, wall liners, and external litter catches.
-While prices can vary from moderate to expensive, litter box furniture can help hide unsightly litter pans as well as contain litter odors.
+While prices can vary from moderate to expensive, litter box furniture can help hide litter pans as well as contain odors.